sangster/bundix/guides/getting-started.md

   x86_64-linux
 ```

-There are now two `nokogiri` entries: one particular to the `x86_64-linux`
+There are now two `nokogiri` entries: one for the `x86_64-linux` platform and a
-platform and a generic ruby one (with no platform suffix).
-Take note that the
+generic ruby one (with no platform suffix) for every other platform.
+Take note
-pury-ruby implementation of `nokogiri` has an extra transitive dependency:
+that the pure-ruby implementation of `nokogiri` has an extra transitive
-`mini_portile2`.
+dependency: `mini_portile2`.

 #### DEPENDENCIES